jillishii/ga-class/Final Project Write-Up.md

 There is a site craftcount.com which ranks Etsy shops by sales over a given duration.
 You can also choose to see rankings for specific countries or categories.
 This is a useful tool, however the website only ranks shops that have specifically signed up to appear in the rankings.
 This means that there are a large number of shops which are not accounted for at all.

 # Potential Methods and Models
-My model would not have to be very complicated with this particular problem.
-A potential model for a binary outcome would be logistic regression.
-For predicting the quantitative outcome, linear regression could be used.
+* For predicting a binary outcome of sale or no sale: logistic regression
+* For predicting the quantitative outcome of volume of sales: linear regression
+* For the classification portion of determining which season or date range to expect sales: K Nearest Neighbors

 # Project Concerns